WASTE MANAGEMENT AND REDUCTION

 CONSUMER AND ELECTRONIC WASTE RECYCLING PROGRAMS

-Across our operations, FirstEnergy recycles company electronic waste, such as computers and phones.
-In addition, we have launched a pilot program to help employees properly recycle personal electronic waste and help divert items from landfills.
+Across our companywide operations, FirstEnergy recycles company electronic waste, such as computers and phones.

 BENEFICIAL REUSE